shuckc/pytexalarm/README.md

-# pialarm
+# pytexalarm
 This repository contains scripts to speak to (and impersonate) a Texecom alarm panel UDL protocol over either UART serial or TCP ports.
-The project implements some of the functionality of Wintex, the Texecom windows-based configuration tool through a web browser.
+The project implements some of the functionality of Wintex, the Texecom windows-based configuration tool.
+It can dump the configuration from a panel, decode it and expose through a web browser.

 ## Quickstart - Running a virtual panel